History of German journalism: Early developments

 Merchants in early modern Europe exchanged financial and commercial news, and some started regular newsletters for their clients.
 One example of this type of merchant was the 16th-century German financiar, Fugger.
 He not only received business news from his correspondents, but also sensationalist and gossip news as well.
 It is evident in Fugger's correspondence with his network that fiction and fact were both significant parts of early news publications.
 16th century Germany also saw subscription-based, handwritten news.
 Those who subscribed to these publications were generally low-level government officials and also merchants.
 They could not afford other types of news publications, but had enough money to pay for a subscription, which was still expensive for the time.

 In the 16th and 17th century, there appeared numerous printed news sheets summarizing accounts of battles, treaties, kings, epidemics, and special events.
 Early forms of news periodicals were the so-called Messrelationen ("trade fair reports") which were compiled twice a year, for the large book fairs in Frankfurt and Leipzig respectively, starting in the 1580s.
-In 1609 Johann Carolus published the first short-interval regular newspaper in Strasbourg, comprising brief news bulletins.
-By the 1620s, numerous major cities had newspapers of 4 to 8 pages appearing at irregular intervals; all were strictly censored.
-The first daily newspaper appeared in 1660 in Leipzig.
-Prussia increasingly became the largest and most dominant of the German states, but it had weak newspapers that were kept under very tight control.
+In 1605, the German Johann Carolus published the world's first newspaper in Straßburg, consisting of brief news bulletins.
+The world's first daily newspaper appeared in 1650 in Leipzig.
+Later, Prussia increasingly became the largest and most dominant of the German states, but it had newspapers that were kept under very tight control.
 Advertising was forbidden, and budgets were very small.

 The term newspaper became common in the 17th century.
-However, in Germany, publications that we would today consider to be newspaper publications, were appearing as early as the 16th century.
-They were discernibly newspapers for the following reasons: they were printed, dated, appeared at regular and frequent publication intervals, and included a variety of news items (unlike single item news mentioned above).
-The first newspaper according to modern definitions was the Strasbourg Relation, in the early 17th century.
-German newspapers, like avisis, were organized by the location from which they came, and by date.
+However, publications that resemble modern-day newspaper publications were appearing as early as the 16th century in Germany.
+They were discernibly newspapers for the following reasons: they were printed, dated, appeared at regular and frequent publication intervals, and included a variety of news items.
+The first newspaper according to modern definitions was the Relation aller Fürnemmen und gedenckwürdigen Historien of Johann Carolus, in the early 17th century.
+German newspapers were organized by the location from which they came, and by date.
 They differed from avisis in that they employed a distinct and highly illustrated title page, and they applied an overall date to each issue.

 The emergence of the new media branch was based on the spread of the printing press from which the publishing press derives its name.
-Historian Johannes Weber says, "At the same time, then, as the printing press in the physical, technological sense was invented, 'the press' in the extended sense of the word also entered the historical stage.
+Historian Johannes Weber stated: "At the same time, then, as the printing press in the physical, technological sense was invented, 'the press' in the extended sense of the word also entered the historical stage.
 The phenomenon of publishing was born.
-The German-language Relation aller Fürnemmen und gedenckwürdigen Historien, printed from 1605 onwards by Johann Carolus in Strasbourg, was the first newspaper.
+The German-language Relation aller Fürnemmen und gedenckwürdigen Historien, printed from 1605 onwards by Johann Carolus in Straßburg, was the first newspaper."